Emergency Preparedness Step 3 – Preparing For House Fires

 • Practice your escape plan with everyone who lives in the home at least twice a year.

-For the fire section of the evening, we discuss a few fire safety tips.
+For the fire review, we discuss a few fire safety tips.

 • Call 911